 - Advance the field of pediatric anesthesia through research and scholarly activity

-Fellows have the unique opportunity to learn from experts at Mass General, and from nationally recognized programs such as Massachusetts Eye and Ear Infirmary, Shriners Hospital and Children’s Hospital of Philadelphia.
+Fellows have the unique opportunity to learn from experts at Mass General, and from nationally recognized programs such as Massachusetts Eye and Ear Infirmary, Shriners Hospital and Boston Children’s Hospital.
 Graduates from the Pediatric Anesthesia Fellowship will gain clinical, teaching, leadership and fundamental research skills to apply to future faculty positions.

 The Pediatric Anesthesia Fellowship is a 12-month program that begins after successful completion of an ACGME-accredited anesthesiology residency program.

 The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital follows all minimum selection criteria as delineated in the Institutional Policy of Selection.
 As a prerequisite for entry, all applicants for the fellowship must be a graduate of one of the following:

 - Liaison Committee on Medical Education (LCME)-accredited medical school

 - Medical school listed in the World Health Organization Directory of Medical Schools